Quantitative Fundamental Theorem of Asset Pricing: On -arbitrage and -martingale measures

-\begin{definition}[$\epsilon$-arbitrage] A trading strategy $H$ in $\mathcal H$ is a strict $\epsilon$-arbitrage if
+\begin{definition}[$\epsilon$-arbitrage] A trading strategy $H$ in $\mathcal H$ is a \emph{strict $\epsilon$-arbitrage} if {

-A sequence $(H^k)_{k \in \N}$ of trading strategies in $\mathcal H$ is called an $\epsilon$-arbitrage if
+A sequence $(H^k)_{k \in \N}$ of trading strategies in $\mathcal H$ is called an \emph{$\epsilon$-arbitrage} if

-The market is said to have no $\epsilon$-arbitrage, or said to satisfy $\NA_\epsilon$, if there exists no such $\epsilon$-arbitrage. \end{definition}
+} The market is said to have no $\epsilon$-arbitrage, or said to satisfy $\NA_\epsilon$, if there exists no such $\epsilon$-arbitrage. \end{definition}

+{ In this definition one can replace $Y$ in \eqref{eq:def_strict_epsilon_arbitrage} by $V_T-V_0-\epsilon \| H \|_p$, whereby $V$ is the uniquely defined discounted self-financing wealth process associated to $H\in\mathcal H$ and $V_0\in\mathbb R$.
+A similar adaptation of \eqref{eq:def_epsilon_arbitrage} is possible.
+As in the classical theory, this does not change the class of (strict) $\epsilon$-arbitrages, so we will employ Definition \ref{def:arb} throughout.}

+{ Clearly, for $\epsilon=0$, a strategy satisfying \eqref{eq:def_strict_epsilon_arbitrage} is an arbitrage strategy in the classical sense (see \cite{DaMoVi90}).
+Moreover, absence of such strategies already excludes existence of sequences of strategies satisfying \eqref{eq:def_epsilon_arbitrage}; see e.g.\ \cite{FoSc16,DeSc06}.
+This means that our notion of $\NA_0$ coincides with the classical no-arbitrage ($\NA$) condition.
+In the case $\epsilon=0$ the analysis that follows is then already covered by the classical theory, and therefore we assume throughout that }

-As mentioned in the introduction, in order to have a notion of ``amount of arbitrage'' admitted in a market, some normalization or constraint on the admissible trading strategies is needed.
+As mentioned in the introduction, in order to have a notion of ``amount of arbitrage'' admitted in a market, some normalization or constraint on the admissible trading strategies is needed{, otherwise by linearity one would get an ``infinite arbitrage" as soon as arbitrage is possible}.
 This is the role played by the term $\epsilon \| H \|_p$ in \eqref{eq:def_strict_epsilon_arbitrage}, that can be interpreted as the cost faced for holding or managing the portfolio associated to the strategy $H$.
 In fact, existence of strict $\epsilon$-arbitrage means existence of strategies $K\in\mathcal H$ with $\E_\P[\|K\|_p]=1$ whose implementation leads to a gain of at least $\epsilon$ and with positive probability strictly larger than that.
-Another way to interpret expressions such as $(H \bullet S)_T - \epsilon \| H \|_2 $ is in terms of temporary market impact/shock: if between times $t-1$ and $t$ the purchasing of $H_t$ stocks is done in small bits producing an average increase in the their price by $\epsilon{H_t}/{|H_t|_2}$, and then at time $t$ these are all sold at once, then $H_t\cdot(S_{t}-[S_{t-1}+\epsilon{H_t}/{|H_t|_2} ]) H_t\cdot \Delta S_t-\epsilon |H_t|_2 $ corresponds approximately to the revenue thus generated; see \cite{AlCh01}.

 It is clear from Definition~\ref{def:arb} that the absence of strict $\epsilon$-arbitrage implies that, for any $\epsilon' > \epsilon$ there is no strict $\epsilon'$-arbitrage either.
 Therefore, the set of all values $\epsilon > 0$ for which the market model admits no strict $\epsilon$-arbitrage is an interval and its infimum will play a special role.